- Does Development and Peace issue income tax receipts for donations by mail?

-Development and Peace accesses commercially available mailing lists, for example the list of subscribers to a magazine or newspaper to which you may subscribe.
-Within the ethical confines of Canadian and Québec laws on access to and the protection of personal information, lists like this are loaned or rented by commercial firms.
+Development and Peace accesses commercially available mailing lists, e.g., the list of subscribers to a magazine or newspaper.
+Within the ethical confines of Canadian and Québec laws on access to and the protection of personal information, lists like these are loaned or rented by commercial firms.

-If you would prefer that your contact information remain confidential, or if you no longer want to receive appeals from Development and Peace, or from other charitable organizations, we suggest you register annually with the Canadian Marketing Association’s Do Not Contact Service for all postal or telephone solicitations.
+If you would prefer that your contact information remain confidential, or if you no longer want to receive appeals from Development and Peace, or from other charitable organizations, we suggest you register annually with the Canadian Marketing Association’s Do Not Mail Service and Canada’s National Do Not Call List for all postal and telephone solicitations.

 Of course, Development and Peace does not want to inconvenience its supporters who do not want to deal with postal appeals.

 In addition, we closely monitor the frequency of mailings donors want to receive from the organization.
-If you wish to be excluded from our mailing lists you must advise us:
+If you wish to be excluded from our mailing lists, you must advise us whether you want to:

-- To receive a letter one a year (in December)
+- Receive a letter one a year (in December)